 Hover over an undeclared identifier and choose "Add include" from a refactoring menu (Shift+Alt+Q) to insert the appropriate directive.
 The directive is inserted after the last #include in your current file, outside of any #ifdef directives.
 The position of the text caret is unchanged.

-Visual Assist adds the header that contains the definition of the symbol, not an umbrella header that includes it and other related headers.
-(There are a few exceptions, as Visual Assist is aware of several popular header hierarchies.
-In these cases, Visual Assist adds the umbrella header.)
+In most cases, Visual Assist adds the specific header that contains the definition of a symbol, not an umbrella header that includes it and other related headers.
+There are a few exceptions for several popular libraries, including Boost and Qt.
+In these cases, Visual Assist adds the umbrella header.

-Do not carelessly add headers, since Visual Assist lets you add the header that contains the definition of the symbol, even if you have already included an umbrella header.
+Be mindful not to add headers needlessly, since Visual Assist lets you add the header that contains the definition of the symbol, even if you have already included an umbrella header.